eth-infinitism/trampoline/README.md

    b.
 Edit the `entryPoint` address that you got while deploying it using instrunctions above.
    c.
 Change port to `9000`.
    d.
 Make sure your mnemonic & beneficiary are setup correctly.
-5. Run the bunder using `yarn bundler --unsafe --port 9000`
+5. Run the bunder using `yarn bundler --unsafe --port 9000 --auto`

 ---